oroinc/documentation/book/crud.rst

                     icon:          trash
                     acl_resource:  inventory.vehicle_delete

-This file contains the configuration for one more datagrids under the ``datagrid`` key.
+This file contains the configuration for one more datagrids under the ``datagrids`` key.
 Each grid is identified by a name (``vehicles-grid`` here) and consists of the following sections:

 ``source``